 WARNING: THIS PROJECT IS JUST FOR FUN AND SHOULD NEVER LEAVE THE LAB.
-This project falls under the category of "what-if" gizmos and is not intended for real world usage.
+This project falls under the category of fun gizmos and is not intended for real world usage.

 While you are driving at night, every once in a while a car will approach you from behind with its annoying high beam turned on.
-Some auto headlights can be as powerful as 3000 Lumens.
+Some car headlights can be as powerful as 3000 Lumens.
 Most of the time, the driver of the car will remember to lower the lights.
-But on rare occasions you will run into some crazed driver who will blast his/her high beams from behind to prod you into shifting to another lane quickly even if you are following the speed limit.
-The smart thing to do is to let this rude driver pass.
-But what if the streets is crowded or you are on a country road with two narrow lanes.
+But on rare occasions you will run into a driver who will blast his/her high beams from behind to prod you into shifting to another lane quickly even if you are driving above the speed limit.
+The smart thing to do is to let this driver pass.
+But what if the street is crowded or you are on a country road with two narrow lanes.

 Even if you can't change lanes for a number of reasons, you would turn the rear view mirror up or down to avoid the nasty high beam reflection from behind your car.

-Some deranged drivers, to intimidate you further, will swerve to the left or right to ensure their annoying high beam is reflected into your face via the side mirrors.
+Some reckless drivers, to intimidate you, will swerve to the left or right to ensure their annoying high beam is reflected into your face via the side mirrors.
 It's on those occasions that I wished I had the LuxBlaster...but glad I did not.

 THE LUXBLASTER HAS GENERATED INTENSE DISCUSSIONS ON ROAD SAFETY ON YOUTUBE, BUT THE QUESTIONS KEEP REPEATING SO I DECIDED IT'S BEST TO HAVE A LUXBLASTER FAQ PAGE ON MY BLOG WITH ANSWERS TO THOSE FREQUENT QUESTIONS.